-The stone, which is carved with a bird, often interpreted as a goose, above a mirror and mirror case, was then built into the wall of an outhouse close to the north-east corner of the farmhouse at North Tillytarmont at NJ 5297 4645.
-It is now in the Marischal Museum in Aberdeen.
+In the late 19th century the stone was built into the wall of a steading close to the north-east corner of the farmhouse at North Tillytarmont at NJ 5297 4645 before being removed and transferred to the Marischal Museum in Aberdeen in 1979.

 Alternative names for Goose Stone

 Goose Stone is in the parish of Cairnie and the county of Aberdeenshire.

 Grid reference: NJ 533 473